 Methotrexate works through a variety of means, depending on which indication it is being used to treat.

 For cancer chemotherapy, methotrexate – or MTX – is used as a folate antagonist.

-More specifically, MTX works to inhibit dihydrofolate reductase, a necessary enzyme in the production of folic acid-intermediaries that are needed for DNA replication and protein synthesis.
-MTX is most effective in actively dividing cells, hence its therapeutic advantage in treating cancer.
+More specifically, MTX works to inhibit dihydrofolate reductase, an enzyme required for the production of folic acid-intermediaries that are needed for DNA replication and protein synthesis.
+MTX is most effective in actively dividing cells, hence its advantage as an anticancer drug.

 Methotrexate is associated with a series of common and serious side effects.

 Methotrexate is also associated with more serious side effects such as hepatic cirrhosis, pulmonary fibrosis and neutropenia.

 As methotrexate must be taken once weekly, there are often cases of accidental overdose where the patient has instead taken the medicine daily – a toxic dose that can lead to seizures, coma, renal failure and death.